 So is it weird to have smart cameras inside your house?
 Not at all!

 Your home is your sanctuary.
-It’s no wonder, then, that whether you live in house or an apartment, you want to make sure it’s safe and secure.
+It’s no wonder, then, that whether you live in a house or an apartment, you want to make sure it’s safe and secure.
 Fortunately, indoor smart home cameras are an excellent tool to help you out in this regard.

 From monitoring your pets, children, and others that may enter your home, indoor smart cameras are just one way you can make sure your home stays your sanctuary.